algorand/py-algorand-sdk/x/blackbox/README.md

 ### Advanced: Asserting Invariants on a Dry Run Sequence

-The final and most advanced portion of this howto is to turn _program invariant conjections_ into **sequence assertions**.
+The final and most advanced topic of this Howto is to turn _program invariant conjections_ into **sequence assertions**.
 That is, let's take the information we gleaned in our EDRA CSV report, and create an integration test out of it.
 There are two ways to achieve this goal:

-1. Procedural sequence assertions
+* Procedural sequence assertions
-2. Declerative sequence assertions
+* Declarative sequence assertions

 #### Procedural Blackbox Dry Run Sequence Assertions

-The procedural approach takes the _program invariant conjectures_ and simply asserts them inside of a for loop that iterates over the inputs and dry runs.
+7. The procedural approach takes the _program invariant conjectures_ and simply asserts them inside of a for loop that iterates over the inputs and dry runs.
 One can call each dry run execution independently, or use  `DryRunExecutor` convenience methods `dryrun_app_on_sequence()` and `dryrun_logicsig_on_sequence()`.
 For example, let's assert that the above invariants hold for all